france-connect/identity-provider-example/README.md

 You should be redirected to your local server.

-You can use the following test credentials : 3_melaine | 123
+You can use the following test credentials : test | 123

 More credentials are available [here](/database.csv).